Jtune89/JT_MS5_ADFE/README.md

 - Edit their profile including bio/profile image/username/password
 - Delete their profile if they no longer which to use the site

+### React Components

+I have used a variety of React components within the project, including but not limited to:

+-

 ### The site has multiple useable pages within it: